How to send money to India

 India receives more money transfers than any other country, according to World Bank data, with an estimated $69 billion in remittances in 2017.
 There are one million Indians and persons of Indian descent living in Canada, so let’s see how Canada stacks up against other countries when it comes to sending money to India.

 Canada and India

-Canada and India have longstanding bilateral relations, with bilateral trade totaling 4.3 billion in 2017.
+Canada and India’s bilateral trade totalled 4.3 billion in 2017.
 Given the scope of India’s economic growth and the size of its population, the Trudeau government has indicated that India is a priority market.